opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 Using Plastic tool
 ------------------
-The Plastic tool needs as starting input at least one column of the xsheet where one or more drawings are exposed; from now on this will be referred as the texture-column (TC).
+The Plastic tool needs as starting input at least one column of the Xsheet where one or more drawings are exposed; from now on this will be referred as the texture-column (TC).
 Using the outlines of the exposed drawing/s as references, the Plastic tool generates a triangular mesh contained in a new kind of column: the Mesh column.
 Each newly created Mesh columns is automatically connected to the proper TC.
 This link is a core point in the way Plastic works: every column linked to a mesh will be deformed by the mesh and displayed within the mesh boundaries while rendering.

 For animating/deforming a mesh level, Plastic allows the building of a specific skeleton structure active on the mesh.
 The skeleton is a set of connected vertices, and, for each vertex, different parameters can be specified as: its position, Angle Bounds, Rigidity and Staking Order.
 Thus a great range of animations and effects can easily be created.

-.. note:: The Plastic tool is applied to a column of the xsheet, and the content of the column can be an animated level.
+.. note:: The Plastic tool is applied to a column of the Xsheet, and the content of the column can be an animated level.

 .. _building_a_plastic_mesh:

 Building a Plastic mesh
 -----------------------
-The first step for using Plastic is creating a mesh for the xsheet column that we are going to animate using the Plastic tool.
+The first step for using Plastic is creating a mesh for the Xsheet column that we are going to animate using the Plastic tool.
 The mesh is a new kind of Toonz level, and can be saved as any other kind of levels.

 The mesh level can be seen as purple column created when the button Create Mesh of the Plastic tool is pressed.